SAP-samples/hda-cross-pm-samples/tutorials/sap-business-data-cloud-content/04-onboard-data-products/README.md

 > [!NOTE]
 > If a data product is not available for consumption yet, its definition is derived from the standard ORD definition.
 The ORD specification provides a structured way to describe data products.
 Please find more information about ORD [here](https://open-resource-discovery.github.io/specification/) .

+## Steps
 ### Activate Data Packages in BDC Cockpit

+> :books: If you are participating in a SAP BDC training, the activation of Data package was already done for you.
+Read the following chapter and continue [Install Active Data Products via the SAP Datasphere Catalog](#install-active-data-products-via-the-sap-datasphere-catalog).

+> [!Note]
-> :books: If you are participating in a SAP BDC training, you are going to install the Data Product ***House Bank*** in SAP Datasphere.
+If you are participating in a SAP BDC training, you are going to install the Data Product ***House Bank*** in SAP Datasphere.
 The corresponding Data Package **SAP S/4HANA Financial Operations Data Products** needs to be installed before by the trainers of the workshop (one-time activity).
 You can read through the following chapter to see the steps required.<br/>

 > <img src="../resources/images/bdc_admin.png" alt="BDC Admin" width="100"/>